Iron-Rich Foods For Babies and Toddlers

 Because of their rapid growth and development, babies and toddlers need a lot of iron in their diet.

-Iron is also needed for the development of healthy immune cells, so it also plays an important role in maintaining a healthy immune system.
+Iron also plays an important role in maintaining a healthy immune system.

 How much iron do babies and toddlers need?